Hands-On Tutorial SAP Smart Predict, Product Forecast

 First log on to a SAP analytics Cloud instance.

 After the logon the dataset needs to be uploaded.
-To do this we click on the menu on the top left, select “Create” and click on “Dataset”.
+To do this we click on the menu on the left, select “Dataset” followed by “Bring data from CSV or Excel files”.

 We select the source file “product_forecast.csv”, click “Import” and then “Ok”.

 Now that we have uploaded the data set we can start to build our predictive scenario.
-We select “Create” and then “Predictive Scenario” on the menu.
+We select “… More” and then “Predictive Scenario” on the menu.

 A predictive scenario set of use cases with common characteristics.
 SAP Analytic Cloud’s Smart Predict currently offers 3 predictive Scenarios: